-The above URL will let you download the Sitepoint Small Business Survey of 2006.
-Thanks to Sitepoint again for setting this up with me.
+The Sitepoint Small Business Survey of 2006 results are now available to download.
+Thanks to SitePoint again for setting this up with me.
 Let me know your interpretation of the results, and here are some of my observations:

 1. The survey respondents are 86% men.
 Let’s get more women into this field!

 2. Respondents are all over the map in terms of years in business.
 But 61% have been in business for 3 years or more.
 Despite this experience, 49% are generating less than $50,000 in revenue and 71% are generating less than $100,000.
 There is lots of opportunity to increase revenues for those who want to!
 Note that 17% of respondents say that their firm generates over $200,000 in revenue.
 Why not you?

 3. About half of respondents put in 5 hours or less per month for marketing.
 That may help explain why about half of respondents are earning less than $50,000.
 YOU HAVE TO MAKE MARKETING A PRIORITY IF YOU WANT TO EARN BIG DOLLARS.

 4. Related to the above responses, about 35% of you are somewhat or very comfortable with marketing and sales.
 That means the majority of you have an opportunity to keep learning about marketing by reading (via Sitepoint’s kit, my program, or other marketing books) and doing (by testing and talking to others about effective techniques).
 Marketing is not hard, but it does need to be a priority and you have to keep at it.